lorenzhs/BuRR/README.md

 ## BuRR: Bumped Ribbon Retrieval (and Filters)

 BuRR is a static retrieval and approximate membership query data structure with extremely low overhead and fast queries.
+You can read the [preprint on arxiv.org](https://arxiv.org/abs/2109.01892).

 "Retrieval" means that you have a set of key-value pairs that you want to represent very compactly.
 The difference to a hash table is that the data structure may return garbage values when queried with keys not in the set.
 It's also typically far more compact: a BuRR representation of the data is typically not more than 0.1-0.5% larger than the *values* it represents (no keys are stored).